Blacksmoke16/crylog/docs/readme.md

 ### Handles?

 A handler can be passed a `Crylog::Severity` to designate the minimum level this handler should handle.
-A common usage would be having an `IOHandler` logging all messages to a file, but have another handler that would send an email if the severity is an `Error`.
+A common usage would be having an `Crylog::Handlers::IOHandler` logging all messages to a file, but have another handler that would send an email if the severity is an `Error`.

 ```crystal
 require "crylog"